gabikim/basic-graph-viewer/README.md

 # basic-graph-viewer
-Allows users to plot functions f(x) with two user-adjustable parameters A and B.
+Allows users to plot functions f(x) with two user-adjustable parameters A and B. Note this program requires >= python 3.7.3.

 ## Installation:
 `pip3 install -U .`

 ## To run the graph viewer:
 `python3 -m basic_graph_viewer`

+## Instructions
+1. Choose a function from the blue dropdown menu
+2. Adjust parameters A, B, x lower, x upper by entering the value into the box and pressing the enter key or pressing the button to the right.

 ## Dev Tools
 ### Install: